Two bogies of Pakistan Express train derail

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Two bogies from the Rawalpindi bound Pakistan Express train derailed at Karachi Cantt station on Saturday but passengers remained unhurt.
+KARACHI: Two bogies from the Rawalpindi bound Pakistan Express train derailed at the Karachi Cantt Station on Saturday but passengers remained unhurt.

-Rail operations between Karachi and Rawalpindi were suspended as a result of the accident.

-Two bogies of the train which originated from City station derailed while approaching Cantt station.

-KARACHI: Two bogies from the Rawalpindi bound Pakistan Express train derailed at Karachi Cantt station on Saturday but passengers remained unhurt.
+KARACHI: Two bogies from the Rawalpindi bound Pakistan Express train derailed at the Karachi Cantt Station on Saturday but passengers remained unhurt.

-Rail operations between Karachi and Rawalpindi were suspended as a result of the accident.

-Two bogies of the train which originated from City station derailed while approaching Cantt station.